bluesky66-dev/kibana/x-pack/plugins/apm/readme.md

 }
 ```

-Settings can be managed in HyperSec Kibana under Stack Management > Advanced Settings > Observability.
+Settings can be managed in Kibana under Stack Management > Advanced Settings > Observability.

 ## Further resources